 A Level studies can be very stressful and lots of students experience emotional and personal issues during this time that might be helped with additional support, such as problems with friendships, relationships or family; managing coursework or ill health.

-Sarah Fisher is the first point of contact for any student who may be experiencing a personal or welfare issue during their time in Sixth Form.
+Debbie Chick is the first point of contact for any student who may be experiencing a personal or welfare issue during their time in Sixth Form.
 Whatever the question or problem she will do her best to help or refer you to the appropriate person.
 She operates an open door policy and students are welcome to call in and see her at any time during the day.
-Talking to Sarah offers students the opportunity to talk through situations that may be causing them concern.
+Talking to Debbie offers students the opportunity to talk through situations that may be causing them concern.

 Nicki Plummer is a dedicated school counsellor and offers students a safe place to talk about and explore feelings, thoughts and behaviours.
 Counselling is a confidential service with an aim of providing personal support to students which may help them move towards greater well being thus enabling them to make the most of the opportunities offered for their social and educational development in Sixth Form.

-If Sarah feels you might benefit from counselling she will discuss this option with you.
+If Debbie feels you might benefit from counselling she will discuss this option with you.
 It is your choice to have counselling and also when you would like it to end.
-If you are not sure if counselling is for you and would just like to find out more, Sarah will offer you the opportunity of meeting Nicki before a referral is made.
+If you are not sure if counselling is for you and would just like to find out more, Debbie will offer you the opportunity of meeting Nicki before a referral is made.

 Students who are struggling with elements of their coursework may benefit from a referral to the Study Support Tutor who will provide one to one academic help.
 The Study Support Tutor is available for all students to help them ensure good progress is made at all times.